 A while ago Apple Pay just stopped working on my iPhone X. My phone simply hasn’t been detected by any NFC readers I’ve tried.
 At this point I finally have some spare income and would like to invest in fixing it.
 I don’t particularly care how involved it is, but I just can’t find any information on where the actual NFC antenna is and if it has the same lock that the face ID sensors do.
 I’m sorry if I’m just missing some fairly obvious information here.
 I would just like to be able to use Apple Pay again.Reddit post

 I ran across a Reddit post asking about iPhone X self repair and it reads like a nightmare.
-The device has a unique volume button / NFC antenna cable design.
-I suspect this volume button / NFC antenna cable is the culprit behind the infamous long running iPhone X NFC problem.
+The device has a unique volume button / NFC antenna cable design that I suspect is the culprit behind the iPhone X NFC problem.
 Some repair forums report that the volume button / NFC antenna cable is serialized and simply replacement may not work.

 I’ll cut to the chase.
 My rough estimate is that 40 million iPhone X units were manufactured up to the April 2018 NFC defect fix Revision B iPhone X change over.
 How many of those 40 million are defective?
 Only Apple knows.
 My take is that almost all of them are defective over time, but iPhone X owners are not aware of the NFC defect until iPhone X NFC fails altogether.